Skip to content

 • "Are they capable of delivering results?"

-4.1 Behavioral cues—not personality—drive perception
+4.1 Behavioral cues, not personality, drive perception

-4.2 Retorio’s AI makes Warmth & Competence measurable and can report on it
+4.2 Retorio's AI makes Warmth & Competence measurable

 Retorio's platform:

-• Assesses Warmth and Competence
+• Assesses Warmth and Competence across 140+ observable behavioral signals

-• Simulates realistic customer conversations
+• Simulates realistic customer conversations with AI personas

-• Delivers personalized coaching
+• Delivers personalized coaching feedback after every session

-• Tracks behavioral improvement over time
+• Tracks behavioral improvement over time with objective scoring

 5. Applying Warmth & Competence in Sales Organizations